Practitioners supply order (PSO)

 What medicines can be ordered on a PSO?

-Those medicines used for the purposes stated in Rule 1.3.2e.
+Those medicines used for the reasons in Rule 1.3.2e.
 The products and quantities ordered must be within the limits specified in the individual product listing.

 How do I dispense antibiotics on a PSO for the Rheumatic Fever Prevention Programme?

-Rule 1.3.4 allows practitioners to order multiple courses of antibiotics for their patients via PSO that are more than normally allowed on a PSO.
+Rule 1.3.4 allows practitioners to order multiple courses of antibiotics for their patients through PSO, this is more than normally allowed on a PSO.